 Permits are required for facilities with a design capacity to produce 5,000 tonnes or more of compost (food waste or biosolids) per annum.
-Current and future projections of Bessborough's organic processing facility produce more than 5,000 tonnes of compost per annum.
-The ENV is proposing to replace requirements in the OMRR based on the amount of compost produced with requirements based on the amount of feedstock received by a composting facility.
+Current and future projections of this organic processing facility will produce more than 5,000 tonnes of compost per annum.
+The ENV is proposing to replace requirements in the OMRR based on the amount of compost produced with requirements based on the amount of feedstock received by a composting facility, see section 8.3.4 for more detail.